On this page

 - What is the Register of Approved Vehicles

 - What is a vehicle type approval?

 - What is a concessional RAV entry approval?

 Road vehicle regulation in Australia started a new era on 1 July 2021 when the Road Vehicle Standards (RVS) legislation and its regulatory framework was fully implemented.

 The Road Vehicle Standards Act 2018 (RVSA) has replaced the Motor Vehicle Standards Act 1989 (MVSA).
 The operational aspects of the RVSA are contained in the Road Vehicle Standards Rules 2019 (the Rules).
 The RVSA, the Rules and other related legislation are collectively referred to as the RVS legislation.

 The RVS framework sets nationally consistent standards suited to the 21st century.

 What is the Register of Approved Vehicles

-Under the RVS legislation, all road vehicles—cars, trucks, trailers, caravans and so on—must be entered on the RAV before they can be provided to the market for the first time in Australia.
+All road vehicles—cars, trucks, trailers, caravans and so on—must be entered on the RAV before they can be provided to the market for the first time in Australia.

 Entry on the RAV is almost always a prerequisite for being able to register a vehicle for road use.